Moein (singer)

-Nasrollah Moein Najafabadi (نصرالله معین نجفآبادی, born 19 January 1952), known professionally as Moein (معین, /fa/), is an Iranian pop and traditional music singer based in Los Angeles.
-He began his musical career at the age of 18, training under renowned artists such as Taj Esfahani and Hassan Kasaei.
-His first official song, Yeki Ra Doost Midaram, released in 1978, brought him widespread fame.
+Nasrollah Moein Najafabadi (نصرالله معین نجفآبادی, born 19 January 1952), known professionally as Moein (معین, /fa/), is an Iranian singer of pop and traditional music.
+He began his career in pre-revolutionary Iran, and immigrated to the United States following the 1979 Iranian Revolution.

-Following the 1979 Iranian Revolution and the subsequent restrictions on musicians, Moein immigrated to the United States, where he continued his career with the release of his debut album, Miparastam, in 1983.
-Most of his well-known works are the result of collaborations with other Iranian artists in exile.
-Moein has released 26 official albums, with his latest, Mandegar, published in 2019.
-He has performed at prestigious venues worldwide, including the Universal Amphitheatre and the Greek Theatre in Los Angeles, as well as the Dubai Opera House.
-Moein studied music academically and is often referred to as the "eternal voice of love."

 Early life

 Moein, born Nasrollah Moein Najafabadi on Sunday, 19 January 1952, in Najafabad, Isfahan Province, grew up in a religious, middle-class, and large family, being the seventh child.
 During his youth, he recited the Quran and performed classical Persian poetry by renowned poets.
 Alongside friends, he held numerous performances in his hometown and other cities in Isfahan Province.
 His passion for singing emerged in childhood, and he began his career as a radio singer, quickly gaining widespread attention for his voice.
 From 1970 to 1978, he performed at Radio Isfahan, the Shah Abbas Hotel in Isfahan, and the Thousand and One Nights Cabaret.

+Career

 In 1978, Moein released his debut single, Yeki Ra Doost Midaram, in Tehran, with lyrics by Masoud Amini (introductory vocals by Iraj Baghaei Kermani) and music composed by Moein himself.
 The song became an instant hit, transcending Iran's borders and being covered by other Iranian singers who had immigrated to the U.S. post-revolution, including Hayedeh, Aref, and Ebi.
 This track propelled Moein to fame overnight, establishing him as a prominent vocalist.
 In recent years, Moein has enjoyed significant popularity in Iran and has performed concerts worldwide, earning the title "eternal voice of love."